openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_document.json}}

+## Requesting attachments

+RPs can explicitly request to receive attachments along with the verified claims:

+<{{examples/request/verification_with_attachments.json}}

+As with other claims, the attachment claim can be marked as essential in the request as well.

 ### Error Handling

 The OP has the discretion to decide whether the requested verification data is to be provided to the RP.
 An OP MUST NOT return an error in case it cannot return a requested verification data, even if it was marked as essential, regardless of the data being unavailable or the End-User not authorizing its release.